 His Roman holiday, December 25, Sol Invictus, was then by Christians adapted as Christmas, and his holy day, Sunday, as the holy day of Christians.
 It is worth noting the Christian hostility to worship Mithra.
 It resulted from the fact that the followers of Mithras and Christians recognized a shared supper and sharing bread and wine.
 Justin Martyr wrote about it: “Wherefore also the evil demons in mimicry have handed down that the same thing should be done in the Mysteries of Mithras.
 For that bread and a cup of water are in these mysteries set before the initiate with certain speeches you either know or can learn”.

-The cult of Mithras in Rome began to spread in the first century CE during the reign of the Flavian dynasty (Flavius Dynasty)” href=”/?page_id=612″>the Flavian dynasty.
+The cult of Mithras in Rome began to spread in the first century CE during the reign of the Flavian dynasty.
 His first cult headquarters was in the basement of the present basilica of Saint Clement (San Clemente) in Rome.
 The cult of Mithra, the greatest believers, won among merchants, prosecutors and other people whose profession required constant movement from one corner of the Empire to another.
 From the 2nd century CE, the cult spread to every corner of the Empire.
 As the first ruler of Rome, Commodus showed him the most interest.
 In 308 CE, Galerius, Diocletian and Licinius, made him their guardian.

-The cult of Mithra was highly elitist and exclusive, which basically closed his way to the masses.
+The cult of Mithra was highly elitist and exclusive, which basically closed its way to the masses.
 He was particularly popular with legionaries.
 We find traces of the cult of Mithras everywhere legions were stationed – from the shores of the Black Sea to Britain and the Sahara desert.
 It was the soldiers, constantly moving around the Empire, that became missionaries of Mithras.
 Scientists, having assessed the relics with inscriptions, concluded that the main followers of Mithras were merchants and soldiers.

 The ceremonies of the Mysteries were held either in caves or in cellars – the most important was to perform rituals in a closed and light-insulated room.
 The ritual was attended by men who underwent subsequent stages of initiation (in a seven-stage process).
 The whole ritual was strongly associated with astrology and led to overcoming human vices, liberating the soul and returning to Empireum – the ideal world of eternity and permanence.